Flows with assertions

 parallel: '3' echopoint flows run --tag smoke --environment staging Flows, CI/CD, OpenAPI Sync, and Requests — the same product from first request to green build.

-Drag Request, Delay, and Module nodes onto a canvas and connect them with success and error edges.
+Drag nodes onto a canvas and connect them with success and error edges — nine node kinds, from Request and Delay to Branch, Loop, Poll, and SSE.
 Extract values with JSONPath, then assert on every response — expected vs actual is recorded even when an assertion passes.

 Import an OpenAPI spec to generate a collection of requests, or build requests by hand in the workbench.

-Chain Request, Delay, and Module nodes, extract outputs, and add assertions that record expected vs actual.
+Chain requests with Branch, Loop, Poll, and the other node kinds, extract outputs, and add assertions that record expected vs actual.

 Tag the flow, then run the suite with the GitHub Action or echopoint flows run --tag smoke.